Ansible find Module with Practical Examples

 1. What is the Ansible find module used for?

-The Ansible find module is used to locate files and directories on remote hosts based on specific criteria, such as file name, size, age, or type.
+It is used to locate files and directories on remote hosts depending on specific criteria, such as file name, size, age, or type.

 2. How do I use the find module to locate all files in a directory?